A Guide to Visiting Tlaquepaque, Jalisco

 There is more to Tlaquepaque than the colourful 'umbrella lane'

 Tlaquepaque is less than 10 kms southeast of Guadalajara and is especially known for its ceramics, pottery and mariachi.
 It is frequently visited on weekends by locals from Guadalajara and less frequently visited by international tourists.
 I'd seen so many photos of streets in Tlaquepaque lined with papel picado and colourful umbrellas but I had my doubts on whether there would be anything else to do.
 I managed to convince Wes that our Tlaqupaque day trip would make for some great video footage and hoped for the best.
 Central Jalisco's dry heat during the spring/summer months requires a certain level of patience (for non-accustomed Canadians) and I'm relieved our day trip wasn't a total bust.

 Things to do in Tlaquepaque, Jalisco

 The visitor's centre is a great place to start your day in Tlaquepaque.
 It's located by the colourful 'Tlaquepaque' sign on Calle Independencia (at Av.
 Niños Héroes).
 You can pick up a map and inquire about any special events or performances taking place during your visit.

-Walk the infamous Calle Independencia, a vibrant pedestrian street lined with shops, restaurants and insta-worthy umbrellas overhead.
+Walk the popular Calle Independencia, a vibrant pedestrian street lined with shops, restaurants and insta-worthy umbrellas overhead.
 The shops here have some really impressive displays but shopping in Tlaquepaque is more boutique than outlet.
 You'll also see A LOT of 'no photos' signs at various stores and displays along Independencia.

 Regional Ceramic Museum